 - Small inns: Get a more personal experience while maintaining a comfortable level of privacy.
 Look for super-cute ones that reflect something about the destination … think castles and lighthouses.

 - Bed & breakfasts: Hosts welcome you into their home by offering a private room (sometimes a private washroom) and breakfast.
 Be as social as you want to be.
 The real gems are the insider’s tips and tricks your hosts are eager to share about their area.

 - Hostels: The friendly atmosphere of a good hostel can be pretty fantastic.
 You can learn about must-see stops you hadn’t heard about or be warned off tourist traps.
 And you might just find a really fun travel companion and lifelong friend.

-13. PLACE = EXPERIENCE: Better accommodations for short trips
+13. PLACE = EXPERIENCE: Travel accommodations for short trips

 - An all-inclusive resort: From ultra-luxurious adults-only resorts to mini amusement parks.
 If you get bored, you can take a day trip with a tour or explore on your own.